Morrissey Hall (University of Notre Dame): History

-Morrissey Hall features some of the most elaborate architecture of any dorm on campus.
-With its elaborate masonry and tall tower, Morrissey's exterior is most impressive.
+Morrissey Hall features elaborate architecture in its campus dorms, with detailed masonry and tall tower.
 It became the center of the 'Gold Coast', the complex formed by Morrissey, Lyons and Howard, and the masterpiece of Kervick and Fagan.
-The elaborate stonework, reminiscent of Gothic cathedrals, and the well furnished entrance hall with the look of a gentleman's club with fine wood paneling and a fireplace made Morrissey one of the most elegant and fashionable constructions on campus at the time.
+The stonework, reminiscent of Gothic cathedrals, and the entrance hall, reminiscent of a gentleman's club with fine wood paneling and a fireplace, made Morrissey regarded as an elegant construction at the time.
 Francis and Kervick incorporated asymmetrical details including an off-center front door, a one-sided spire and mismatched roof-lines.
 A statue of Morrissey's patron saint, the apostle Andrew, stands to the left of the dorm's entrance, a work of Hungarian sculptor Eugene Kormendi, who was sculptor in residence at Notre Dame.
-Morrissey's design was influenced by Tudor Gothic style, a more streamlined and less expensive version of collegiate gothic (following the work of Ralph Adams Cram on South Dining Hall).
+Morrissey Hall's design was influenced by Tudor Gothic style, a more streamlined and less expensive version of collegiate gothic (following the work of Ralph Adams Cram on South Dining Hall).